What You Are Building

 The dual-domain gel.
 The gel is not homogeneous.
 It carries a hydrophilic proton-conducting domain (carbon functionalized with sulfonate and similar protogenic groups, carrying protons by the Grotthuss mechanism) and a hydrophobic hydrogen-rejecting domain (fluorinated or alkylated regions that reject neutral and molecular hydrogen).
 The flakes live inside the hydrophobic domain while the hydrophilic channels form a continuous percolating network to the collectors.

 Asymmetric ingress and egress.
 This dual-domain structure gives charging and discharging different paths.
 On charge, "hot" protons under applied bias cross the hydrophobic gate to reach a flake.
 On discharge, the released proton enters the hydrophilic channel directly and never crosses the gate.
 The gate is selective on charge state and bias, not on size: biased hot protons pass, thermalized protons and neutral species do not.
-That selectivity is what suppresses thermalized self-charging and blocks molecular hydrogen from forming or escaping.
+In the described embodiments that selectivity suppresses thermalized self-charging and blocks molecular hydrogen from forming or escaping.

 Electrostatic flake isolation.
 The flakes carry like surface charge and repel each other (classical DLVO behavior), which keeps them spaced apart.
-That spacing prevents two hydrogen atoms on different flakes from recombining into escaping H2 gas, and the repulsion strengthens in the charged state, so the cell is more stable precisely when it holds the most energy.
+In the described embodiments that spacing prevents two hydrogen atoms on different flakes from recombining into escaping H2 gas, and the repulsion strengthens in the charged state, so the cell is more stable precisely when it holds the most energy.

 Optional amplifiers.
 The disclosure layers several optional mechanisms on this base: dynamic flake expansion, in which carbon from the gel wedges into fractal-branched flakes under bias to expose more surface area (locked open by bonded hydrogen); mechanochemical self-healing, in which mobile carbon migrates to strained sites during cycling; and boron doping of the gel framework as a "precision multiplier."
 Each is disclosed with projected ranges only.
 Treat them as design options, not guarantees.